elipadillad/elipadillad/README.md

-- 👋 Hi, I’m @elipadillad a Chemical Engineer
+- 👋 Hi, I’m @elipadillad a Data Analyst
-- 👀 I’m interested in learning about Data Science
-- 🌱 I’m currently learning SQL, Python and Git
-- 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me: elipadillad@gmail.com

 <!---